choojs/choo-choo/exercises/countdown_till_noon/problem.md

 app, this would be which cards the player has gotten wrong or right, what the player's score is, maybe a timer, and so forth.
-The state should only be modified in the event listeners, which is why you would use the state in the first place - to decouple the state from your app's templates.
+The state should only be modified in the event listeners, which is why you would use the state in the first place - to decouple it from your app's templates.

 Speaking of templates, Choo uses JavaScript template strings, which are essentially multiline strings that support variable interpolation.
 They look